matejhozlar/mc-page/README.md

 ---

-## License & disclaimer
+## Disclaimer

-MIT License.
 Not affiliated with Mojang, Microsoft, or Discord.

-> **Disclaimer**: The memecoin system is for entertainment only and has no real-world value.
+> The memecoin system is for entertainment only and has no real-world value.